iberflow/laravel-model-generator/README.md

-  -m, --getset                   Defines if you want to generate set and get methods -h, --help                     Display this help message -q, --quiet                    Do not output any message -V, --version                  Display this application version
+  -m, --getset                   Defines if you want to generate set and get methods -h, --help                     Display this help message -q, --quiet                    Do not output any message -c, --variables                Set columns as variables set [TRUE] to set as variables and [FALSE] for comments.
+  -V, --version                  Display this application version
       --ansi                     Force ANSI output
       --no-ansi                  Disable ANSI output